lreimer/k3s-ai-platform/README.md

 brew install go-task

 # make sure you have set a valid GITHUB_TOKEN environment variable
-# make sure you have set the correct kube-context, eg.g rancher-desktop
+# make sure you have set the correct kube-context, e.g. rancher-desktop
 taks create-secret
 task bootstrap-flux
 ```